kedikebba/PingPong/README.md

-# MY PORTFOLIO
+# PING PONG GAME

-#### This is my Portfolio Landing Page
+#### This is my Third Independent Project Week 3
 #### By **Kedi**

 ## Description
-This is a a portfolio landing page, my first Independent Project at Moringa School.
+This is the third Independent Project at Moringa School.
 It is built on;
 * HTML
 * CSS
+* JavaScript
+* JQuery

 ## Instructions;
 1. Install git, atom on either a linux machine or Windows Machine.
 2. Clone this repo.
 3. Look for index.html in the repo, from your local machine and open it.
+Enjoy PLaying

 ## Specifications.
 1. It can count upto the provided Number ;